margaretmf/margaretmf.github.io/poetry.md

 ## Serendipity ##
 By divine fluke, it's unexpected that we meet.
 I would never have expected it.
-The circumstnace was set up with a spark, and I would never think it real.
+The circumstance was set up with a spark, and I would never think it real.
 It's karma for things to work out.
 I continue to set my thoughts on the attitude of God, the perfection in the imperfection, and I confide in God for the things I have done wrong.